In this guide, I explain if and how you can earn money by selling your photos (or videos) as NFT.

 NFT pros and cons

 These are some of the pros and cons I’ve thought about while keeping in mind the use of NFTs to sell photos and videos.
-As time goes on and the technology matures things will change, probably for the better.
+As time goes on and technology matures things will change, probably for the better.

 Secondary market: perpetual commissions